Stronger, Fewer, & Superior: Harnessing Vision Foundation Models for Domain Generalized Semantic Segmentation: Experiments

 \subsection{Settings}

 \textbf{Visual Foundation Models.} To thoroughly assess the influence of Visual Foundation Models (VFMs) within the context of DGSS, we analyze five distinct VFMs, each with different training strategies and datasets.
 Our selection includes CLIP~\cite{CLIP}, a language-image pre-training model; MAE~\cite{MAE}, known for its masked pre-training approach; SAM~\cite{SAM}, which leverages a large-scale segmentation dataset; EVA02~\cite{EVA,EVA02} combines CLIP with masked image modeling; and DINOv2~\cite{Dinov2}, based on self-supervised pre-training with curated dataset.
 For balancing precision and efficiency, we mainly employ the ViT-Large architecture for these VFMs, except SAM, which utilizes a ViT-Huge image encoder, as described in its original paper~\cite{SAM}.
 We establish two fundamental baselines for VFMs: ``Full", where we fine-tune the entire network, and ``Freeze", in which all backbone parameters are fixed, with training solely on the segmentation head.
-More details about VFMs are available in the supplementary material.
+More details about VFMs and PEFT methods are available in the supplementary material.

-\textbf{Datasets.} We evaluate VFMs and proposed methods on both real-world datasets (Cityscapes~\cite{cityscapes}, BDD100K~\cite{bdd100k}, Mapillary~\cite{mapillary}) and synthetic datasets (GTAV~\cite{gtav}, Synthia~\cite{SYNTHIA}).
+\textbf{Datasets.} We evaluate VFMs and proposed methods on both real-world datasets (Cityscapes~\cite{cityscapes}, BDD100K~\cite{bdd100k}, Mapillary~\cite{mapillary}) and synthetic datasets (GTAV~\cite{gtav}, Synthia~\cite{SYNTHIA}, UrbanSyn~\cite{gómez2023one}).
 In detail, Cityscapes (denoted as Citys) is an autonomous driving dataset that contains 2975 training images and 500 validation images, each with the resolution of $2048\times1024$.
 BDD100K (shortened to BDD) and Mapillary (denoted by Map) offer 1,000 ($1280\times720$) and 2,000 ($1902\times1080$) validation images, respectively.
 GTAV, a synthetic dataset, presents 24,966 labeled images obtained from the game.
-Synthia, another synthetic dataset, provides 25,000 images created by photo-realistic rendering.
+Synthia, a synthetic dataset, provides 25,000 images created by photo-realistic rendering.
+UrbanSyn, a synthetic dataset consists of 7,539 images.